sajjadGG/book-python/machine-learning/introduction/glossary.rst

         Utility
             See Cost.

-        .. note:: Source for a lot of definitions: `Glossary of Terms - Special Issue on Applications of Machine Learning and the Knowledge Discovery Process <http://robotics.stanford.edu/~ronnyk/glossary.html>`_
+Source: `Glossary of Terms - Special Issue on Applications of Machine Learning and the Knowledge Discovery Process <http://robotics.stanford.edu/~ronnyk/glossary.html>`_